 As if we were the only people left on a now uninhabited planet we drove, through the hungry steppe, on a perfect road, over an endless evening.

 The sun bounced off the asphalt onto low hills in the distance, forming colours that have no name yet.
-And in the midst of this great, scary wilderness, right in the heart and center of nowhere’s asshole, a settlement.
+And in the midst of this great, scary wilderness, a settlement.
 Horses roaming in the distance.
 Sheep being herded home over the road.

 That’s Kazakhs for you.